 Original research article by Y. Yang et al. (2013).

 Read the article here.

-In this study, whole-exome sequencing was used to search for genetic causes of unexplained developmental delay, intellectual disability, and neurological differences in 250 children.
-About 25% of these children, including two children with ARID1B changes, were found to have a genetic change that explained their diagnosis; including one child with intellectual disability and autism who had a change in the DYRK1A gene that was not inherited from either parent (de novo).
+In this study, a test called whole-exome sequencing was used to search for genetic causes to unexplained developmental delay, intellectual disability, and neurological differences in 250 children.
+Of these 250 children, about 25% were identified to have a genetic change that explained their diagnosis; including one child with intellectual disability and autism who had a change in the DYRK1A gene that was not inherited from either parent (de novo).